Rafzy/Raf-s-Vault/Thesis/Topics.md

 How does the neuron structure and size determine it's memorization ability, and how do we quantize that

+Given a small LLM, we give specific information as much as possible.
+How good is the memorization ability conditioned on certain data, and the compression ability on those data

+Notes:
+- Nice idea, but we have to think about how we approach this

 ## Native tool usage in LLMs

 In regular nn, each neuron layer passes through the output to the next layer until it reaches the output layer

+Give the LLM

 ## LLMs for creative works